jentrinh/jentrinh.github.io/_posts/2017-09-29-citycountypilot.md

 4\. *You supported our team throughout the program, especially with respect to logistics, and we thank you for that!
 How would you define your specific role within the program?*

- **Annia**: I coordinate the program, serve a liaison between the startups and city government, and also work in the Roadmap for Inclusive Innovation team.
+ **Annia**: I coordinate the program, serve as a liaison between the startups and city government, and also work in the Roadmap for Inclusive Innovation team.

 5\. *What do you think the future holds for the program?*